AdamBien/aws-quarkus-lambda-cdk-plain/README.md

 # MicroProfile with Quarkus as AWS Lambda Function deployed with Cloud Development Kit (CDK)

-A lean starting point for building, testing and deploying Quarkus MicroProfile applications deployed as AWS Lambda behind an AWS API Gateway.
+A lean starting point for building, testing and deploying Quarkus MicroProfile applications deployed as AWS Lambda.

 # TL;DR